Nokia: NSN's provision of intercept capability to Iran

 In 2008, Nokia Siemens Networks, a joint venture between Nokia and Siemens AG, reportedly provided Iran's monopoly telecom company with technology that allowed it to intercept the Internet communications of its citizens.
 The technology reportedly allowed Iran to use deep packet inspection to read and change the content of emails, social media, and online phone calls.
 The technology "enables authorities to not only block communication but to monitor it to gather information about individuals, as well as alter it for disinformation purposes".

 During the post-election protests in Iran in June 2009, Iran's Internet access was reported to have slowed to less than a tenth of its normal speeds, which experts suspected was due to using of deep packet inspection.

 In July 2009, Nokia began to experience a boycott of their products and services in Iran.
 The boycott was led by consumers sympathetic to the post-election protest movement and targeted companies deemed to be collaborating with the regime.
 Demand for handsets fell and users began shunning SMS messaging.

 Nokia Siemens Networks asserted in a press release that it provided Iran only with a "lawful intercept capability solely for monitoring of local voice calls" and that it "has not provided any deep packet inspection, web censorship, or Internet filtering capability to Iran".

-Lex Nokia

-In 2009, Nokia heavily supported a law in Finland that allows companies to monitor their employees' electronic communications in cases of suspected information leaking.
-Nokia denied rumors that the company had considered moving its head office out of Finland if laws on electronic surveillance were not changed.
-The Finnish media dubbed the law Lex Nokia because it was implemented as a result of Nokia's pressure.

-The law was enacted, but with strict requirements for the implementation of its provisions.
-No company had used its provisions prior to 25 February 2013, when the Office of Data Protection Ombudsman confirmed that city of Hämeenlinna had recently given the required notice.